lemval/API-specifications/instructions/readme.md

 First, create a branch off of the develop branch called 'feature/*my_change*'.
 Update the documentation and push.
 Then, create a pull request and inform the team.

 Publications are configured in the workflow file `.github/jekyll-gh-pages.yml`.
 Currently it runs using the 'main' branch.
-Do not edit the main or develop branch directly.
+**Do not edit the main or develop branch directly.**

-Each document has its own source, configured in the workflow file.
+Each document has its own source, as configured in the workflow file.
 Adding a document means changing this file.
 All source files are concatenated using all files in sort order.

 See here for configuration on Jekyll: https://jekyllrb.com/docs/configuration/default/.